`geom_smooth()` using formula 'y ~ x'

-In this analysis we will examine the seasonal components of Publish MRR.
-We will take a look at how MRR tends to change by week and month.
-We’ll include Publish MRR since the beginning of 2016 in this analysis.
+In this analysis we will examine some of the seasonal components of MRR.
+We will take a look at how MRR tends to change each month over the course of the year.
+We’ll include all Buffer MRR since the beginning of 2015 in this analysis.
+The data was collected from ChartMogul.

 Seasonal Components with Prophet

-First we will examine the seasonal components of daily MRR growth with the Prophet package.
+Next we will examine the seasonal components of monthly MRR growth.
 We need to prepare a dataframe that has two columns,

 Now we call the

 prophet function to fit the model.
-We specify that we want to include weekly and yearly seasonal components.
+We specify that we want to include a yearly seasonal component.

-# fit model m <- prophet(prophet_df, weekly.seasonality = TRUE, yearly.seasonality = TRUE) # make future dataframe future <- make_future_dataframe(m, periods = 90) # create forecast for future dates fcast <- predict(m, future)
+# fit model m <- prophet(prophet_df, weekly.seasonality = FALSE, yearly.seasonality = TRUE, algorithm = 'LBFGS') # make future dataframe future <- make_future_dataframe(m, periods = 90) # create forecast for future dates fcast <- predict(m, future)

 Seasonal Plots with Forecast Package